corejourney/core-blog/content/biology-and-life.md

 > Biology says the main purpose of life is to reproduce, bro!!!

-This phrase, and the family of glib expressions it belongs to, is always used disingenously to justify strange prejudices certain people have about.
+This phrase, and the family of glib expressions it belongs to, is always used disingenously to condescend towards people with alternative.

 ## first of all: It's not the purpose of life.